Завершенные и отмененные проекты

 The World Summit on the Information Society (WSIS) was a two-summit UN conference organised by the ITU at which important cornerstones for the information and knowledge society should be laid.
 FSFE is participated along with other civil societies to make sure that the principles of the digital age will protect digital freedom, sharing of knowledge, access to information and Free Software.

-The AGNULA project aims at creating a fully functional, entirely Free Software GNU/Linux distribution for professional audio users.
+The AGNULA project aimed at the creation of a fully functional, entirely Free Software GNU/Linux distribution for professional audio users.
 It is a project run by key players in the audio field with funding by the European Commission.
 The FSFE as a partner of this project is taking care of the legal issues, the long-term aspects and also making sure the Free Software community interests are heard.

-The European Copyright Directive (EUCD) is the European equivalent of the U.S. Digital Millennium Copyright Act (DMCA).
+The European Copyright Directive (EUCD) was the European equivalent of the U.S. Digital Millennium Copyright Act (DMCA).
 These laws not only lead to the creation of monopolies and cartels, they also provide serious impediments to the Freedoms of speech and press, as they provide means for digital censorship.
-The FSF Europe is actively involved in the resistance against such harmful legislation.
+The FSF Europe was actively involved in the resistance against such harmful legislation.